Angela Lee: ONE Championship

-On November 8, 2017, Chatri Sityodtong announced that Angela Lee was involved in a serious car accident after she fell asleep at the wheel of her car.
+On November 8, 2017, Chatri Sityodtong announced that Angela Lee was involved in a serious car accident after she had reportedly fallen asleep at the wheel of her car.
+In 2023, Lee revealed that this was actually a deliberate suicide attempt.
 She managed to survive the incident with a concussion and minor burns.
-Lee's bout with Mei Yamaguchi that was scheduled for November 24 has been rescheduled to May 18, 2018, at One Championship Unstoppable Dreams in Singapore.
+Lee's bout with Mei Yamaguchi that was scheduled for November 24 was rescheduled to May 18, 2018, at One Championship Unstoppable Dreams in Singapore.
 Lee won via unanimous decision.

 Lee was expected to face reigning strawweight champion Jingnan Xiong at ONE Championship 78: Heart of the Lion on November 9, 2018, in an attempt to become the first female two-division champion in ONE Championship.
 However, on November 5, 2018, Lee revealed that she was forced off the card due to a back injury.
 The fight eventually happened on March 31, 2019, at One Championship 90: A New Era.
 Lee was defeated via TKO in round 5, which snapped her undefeated streak.

 At ONE Championship 96: Masters of Destiny, Angela Lee suffered another defeat at the hands of Michelle Nicolini, via unanimous decision.

 Lee next defended her ONE Atomweight Championship against Xiong Jingnan – whose Strawweight Championship Lee failed to capture – at ONE Championship 100: Century on October 13, 2019.
 She won the fight by submission in the fifth round.

 After pregnancy leave, Lee returned to defend her Atomweight title against ONE Women's Atomweight Grand Prix winner Stamp Fairtex at ONE 155: X on March 26, 2022.
 Surviving an early scare in the first round after being hurt by a liver punch, she won the bout via submission in the second round.
+In April 2022, Fight Matrix ranked Lee the #12 female strawweight (121.9 lbs and below) in the world.

 Lee challenged Xiong Jingnan for the ONE Women's Strawweight Championship at ONE on Prime Video 2 on September 30, 2022.
 She lost the fight by unanimous decision.

+At ONE Fight Night 14 on September 30, 2023, Lee announced her retirement from mixed martial arts and vacated the title during the event.
+Speaking to ESPN, she said, "It's just really tough because my sister was also a fighter, my whole family is fighters, my dad was our coach.
+And because everything was so, I guess, intertwined and connected that's one of the big factors [why] I'm stepping away, because it's just very difficult to go on."
+As a result, the interim title bout between Stamp Fairtex and Ham Seo-hee at the event was promoted to be for the vacant title.